adibyte95/Neural-AutoTagging/README.md

 it can also detect if two persons are present in the same frame which is the sole perpose of this repository. here is a picture of emma watson and beyonce which is deteced perfectly even though 4 female actress are present in the data base. <br/>
 <img src ="https://github.com/adibyte95/Neural-AutoTagging/blob/master/tagged_photos/emma_beyonce.jpg" /><br/>

-so now the main question comes is it perfet. common nothing is perfect in this world and this is no exception. have a look at the following image in which abhishek is recognized as beyonce.<br/>
+so now the main question comes is it perfect. common nothing is perfect in this world and this is no exception. have a look at the following image in which abhishek is recognized as beyonce.<br/>
 <img src="https://github.com/adibyte95/Neural-AutoTagging/blob/master/tagged_photos/abhishek.jpg" ><br/>
 here is another one<br/>
 <img src="https://github.com/adibyte95/Neural-AutoTagging/blob/master/tagged_photos/aish_abhi.jpg" />